van-carli/Banking-System-Project---Cubos-Bank/README.md

 * Install Date-fns: `npm install date-fns --save`

-### 5. Start the local server:
+#### 5. Start the local server:

 `npm start`

 > Obs: The server will be running on port 3000.
-You can access the banking system routes using a tool such as Postman or a web browser.
+You can access the banking system routes using a tool such as <a href="https://insomnia.rest/download">Insomnia</a> or a web browser.

-> Please note that this project is for educational and learning purposes only.
-Ensure you understand and agree to data usage and personal information policies when using it.
-For a real production environment, it is essential to implement additional security measures and consider regulatory compliance.